LorenzoValente3/Deep-Learning-Models/README.md

 <img src="./GANs_using_Polynomials/images/WGAN/wgan_poly.gif" align="right" width="150" height="auto"/>

 ### WGAN-Polynomial
-Implementation of _Wasserstein Generative Adversarial Network_ with a custom training loop that aims at generating Polynomial data samples.
+Implementation of _Wasserstein Generative Adversarial Network_ (WGAN) with a custom training loop that aims at generating Polynomial data samples.

 #### Model
-This model applies a modification of the GAN scheme called _Wasserstein GAN_ in which in contrast with the previous DCGAN implementation, the discriminator does not classify instances.
+This model applies a modification of the standard GAN scheme, called _Wasserstein GAN_ in which in contrast with the DCGAN discussed before, the discriminator does not proper classify instances.
-For this reason here the discriminator is actually called _critic_ it tries to make the output bigger for real instances than for fake instances.
+For this reason, the discriminator is now called *Critic*.
+It tries to make the output bigger for real instances than for fake instances, in particular:
+* *Critic Loss* tries to maximize the difference between its output on real instances and its output on fake instances.
+* *Generator Loss* tries to maximize the discriminator's output for its fake instances.

+Other important differences with the previous DCGAN are that now we use -ones and ones-like tensor labels for real and fake images, instead of ones and zeros and the _RMSProp_ version of gradient descent with a small learning rate and no momentum is considered.

-The theoretical justification for the Wasserstein GAN (or WGAN) requires that the weights throughout the GAN be clipped so that they remain within a constrained range.
+The theoretical justification for the Wasserstein GAN requires that the weights throughout the GAN be _clipped_ so that they remain within a constrained range after each mini batch update.

-Wasserstein GANs are less vulnerable to getting stuck than minimax-based GANs and avoid problems with vanishing gradients.
-The earth mover distance also has the advantage of being a true metric: a measure of distance in a space of probability distributions.
-Cross-entropy is not a metric in this sense.
+In principle, Wasserstein GANs are less vulnerable to getting stuck than standard-based GANs and avoid problems with vanishing gradients.
+The _earth mover distance_ (wasserstein distance) also has the advantage of being a _true metric_, i.e. a measure of distance in a space of probability distributions.

-*Critic Loss* it tries to maximize the difference between its output on real instances and its output on fake instances.
-*Generator Loss* tries to maximize the discriminator's output for its fake instances.
+Cross-entropy considered as loss before, is not a metric in this sense.

 #### Results
 Below the generated images after 1000 epochs and the original dataset are shown.
 The generator and critic training losses stored during the training process are plotted as well.
-For this latter plot, we can see that the stability has increased with respect to the previous implementation, due to the stability given by the new loss taken into account.
+For this latter plot, we can see that the stability has increased with respect to the previous implementation, due to the stability given by the new metric.

 <p align="center">
  <img src="./GANs_using_Polynomials/images/WGAN/generated.png" width="1000" />   <img src="./GANs_using_Polynomials/images/WGAN/original.png" width="1000" />